 Four species of Rudbeckia are considered native to Minnesota: R. laciniata, Green-headed (or Tall) Coneflower; R. hirta, Black-eyed Susan; R. triloba, Three-leaved (or Thin-leaved) Coneflower; and R. subtomentosa, Sweet Coneflower (Sweet Black-eyed Susan), although the latter is considered either an introduction or an extension of its normal range from Iowa and southern Wisconsin, as there is only one known population in the wild, in Mower County.
 The nursery trade has produced cultivars of Green-headed Coneflower, known commercially as Golden-glow, which occasionally escapes from cultivation

 The Common Names: The choice of many names for the plant is unfortunate.
 Most sources refer to it as Brown-eyed Susan.
 This includes the University of Minnesota Herbarium.
-They also list as an alternate, Three-leaved Coneflower, which agrees with what the DNR names the plant.
+Three-leaved Coneflower is what the MN DNR (2019) names the plant.
 This name however, is not descriptive of the plant as the the leaf is not in 3 parts as that name implies, but instead, the lower leaves have 3 lobes.
 The Garden's use of 'thin-leaved' at least matches part of the leaf description.
 Brown-eyed Susan is more generally applied.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.